 4. Hang your picture

-Depending on the structure of your walls, you may find that a long nail or picture hanger hook hammered into a brick wall at the central point of the picture wire will be strong enough for paintings up to 30cm x 40 cm (H x W).
+Depending on the structure of your walls, you may find that a long nail or picture hanger hook hammered into a brick wall at the central point of the picture wire will be strong enough to hang paintings and prints up to 30cm x 40 cm (H x W).
 If you have a heavyweight or larger frame, use two nails or picture hooks at the same height and approximately 5 -10 cms apart for extra safety, or use heavy duty picture hangers.

 An internet search will show you which fixings are suitable for other types of wall.